 Publishing Quality Content to Engage with Your Customers

 It’s always a good idea to look at what you’re providing your customers.
-There’s the products or services that you offer, sure, but the motivations for offering those things may be a little self-serving.
+There are the products or services that you offer, sure, but the motivations for offering those things may be a little self-serving.
 After all, you do directly benefit from people purchasing those weeks.

 There’s nothing with that, of course, but if you’re looking to boost the connection between you and your customers, you should look at offering something that is just for them.
 There’s plenty to be said for offering quality content, for example.

-Things like blogs, ebooks, podcasts, videos, and other types of content can all help draw customers in to your business.
-Offering these freebies can also establish your credibility and expertise (providing they’re well-produced and high-quality pieces, of course).
+Things like blogs, ebooks, podcasts, videos, and other types of content can all help draw customers into your business.
+Offering these freebies can also establish your credibility and expertise (providing their well-produced and high-quality pieces, of course).

 You’ll spend a lot of time and energy on developing your marketing campaigns, but it’s worthwhile taking another look at your marketing, and seeing whether it’s really as engaging as it could be.
 If you’re taking a blanket approach, one that’s designed to draw in everyone (which isn’t possible anyway), then it probably lacks some engagement.

 Your generic marketing may work well for people who haven’t yet interacted with your business but may come across as a little cold to your existing customers.
 For those people, look at using marketing tactics that are a bit more direct.

 For example, you could go directly to their phone using ringless voicemail or SMS marketing.
 Sending emails can also be effective.
 You already know that they’re interested in your business and that they’re further along in their journey with your company than newcomers.
 For this reason, a deeper and more intimate marketing approach is required.Your generic marketing may work well for people who haven’t yet interacted with your business, but may come across as a little cold to your existing customers. #marketingstrategy Click To Tweet

 Ask Their Opinion to Engage With Your Customers